Psychology of Black Womanhood Symposium at Spelman College

 Dr. Valerie Newsome Garcia

-Dr. Valerie Newsome Garcia is Director of Programs and Grants for 4Kira4Moms, a national non-profit working for improved maternal outcomes. and promoting the idea that maternal mortality should be viewed and discussed as a human rights issue.
+Dr. Valerie Newsome Garcia is Director of Programs and Grants for 4Kira4Moms, a national non-profit working for improved maternal outcomes.
 She is a Fellow of Harvard University’s T.H.
-Chan School of Public Health and has held faculty appointments at NYU School of Medicine, and Morehouse School of Medicine,.
+Chan School of Public Health and has held faculty appointments at NYU School of Medicine, and Morehouse School of Medicine.
 Dr. Garcia completed her doctoral training in Biobehavioral Health (Ph.D.) at Penn State University, and Psychology (B.S., M.S.) from Florida A&M University.

 PANEL: Beauty & Body (3:00pm)